MozillaSecurity/ffpuppet/README.md

 In either case, the file should be renamed to `minidump_stackwalk` and marked executable (or `minidump_stackwalk.exe` on Windows).

+##### fuzzPriv Extension

+This provides access to operations that are helpful when fuzzing such as calling the garbage collector.
+At the moment there are two versions:

+The [legacy](https://github.com/MozillaSecurity/fuzzpriv/tree/legacy) version (the fuzzPriv you know and love) can only be used with Nighty, mozilla-central builds and old versions of Firefox.
+The xpi is available [here](https://www.squarefree.com/extensions/domFuzzLite3.xpi).

+The [WebExtension](https://github.com/MozillaSecurity/fuzzpriv/tree/master) version can be used with any build that supports WebExtensions but certain features are only available when combined with [fuzzing builds](https://tools.taskcluster.net/index/gecko.v2.mozilla-central.latest.firefox/linux64-fuzzing-asan-opt).

 Browser Builds
 --------------